r10u3/lego_rc_ir_multitool/README.md

   * PiIR
   * RPiGPIO

-* All have the same methods and attributes with the same signatures
+* All have the same functions and attributes (i.e., members) with the same signatures
 * Send code to tool to be transmitted

 #### b.
-Methods
+Members
 ##### &#x25B6; New Object: <code>Tool(keymap_file_name: str, keymap_folder_name: str,  gpio_pin: str) -> Tool</code>
 Require the following arguments:
 * **keymap_file_name:** from <code>maps/maps_config.json</code>.
 Used by <code>ir-ctl</code> and PiIR to locate the keymap. <code>LIRC</code> uses remote names instead of keymap files.
 The remote name inside the keymap file should match the name of the keymap file minus the extension.
 * **keymap_folder_name:** from <code>maps/maps_config.json</code>.
 Used by <code>ir-ctl</code> and PiIR to locate the keymap. <code>LIRC</code> keymaps are all located at <code>/etc/lirc/lircd.conf.d</code>
 * **gpio_pin:** from <code>config.json</code>.
 Used by PiIR. <code>LIRC</code> and <code>ir-ctl</code> use the pin configured in the <code>/boot/config.txt</code> file.
-The methods to create each type of object are:
+The function calls to create each type of object are:
 ```
 import ir_tools.ir_ctl as irt
 remote_tx = irt.IR_ir_ctl(REMOTE_KEYMAP_FILE_NAME , REMOTE_KEYMAP_FOLDER_NAME , GPIO_PIN)